Bishop Reding Catholic Secondary School: Model UN

 The BR Model UN club participates in the Southern Ontario Model UN Assembly, hosted at the University of Toronto.

 BR STEM Team

 The BR Stem Team works to further studies of sciences, technology, engineering, and math at Bishop Reding and the feeder schools.
 In 2016, the Team hosted their first student-run conference.

-The Royal Register

-Although Bishop Reding has had a newspaper by the name of the Royal Report that was founded in 1986, its last publication was in 1989.
-That is why the Royal Register was created in 2018 as a primarily online publication, in light of ecological and practical concerns regarding a print newspaper.

 Reach for the Top

 Bishop Reding's Reach Team has operated for over 15 years.
 In 2018-2019 year the Senior team qualified for the Reach Provincial Competition.
 The official mascot of the team is James Bui, a fictional anime construct of an ideal reach competitor.